skalyaanamoorthy/thermostability-transfer/README.md

 `python3 preprocessing/preprocess.py --db_loc ./data/fireprotdb_results.csv -o .`

+It is expected to see the message '507 observations lost from the original dataset for FireProtDB.
 Note that you will also have to do this for S669.

 Then, you can run any of the inference scripts in inference scripts.
 You can use the template calls from cluster_inference_scripts in order to determine the template for calling each method's wrapper script.
 For instance, to run ProteinMPNN with 0.2 Angstrom backbone noise on FireProtDB: